 For all three processes above, the approval workflow is as follows :

 In the above screenshot “Manager planning” is the direct manager of the employees as per the org chart (line Manager) and “Next Level Manager Review” is the line manager’s line manager (2 levels above the employee being reviewed in the worksheet).

 Here it is important to note that worksheets always start and end in the inbox of an admin user called “Comp Admin”.
 Why is this important and should always be added to a compensation route map ?

 - Provide Comp Admin with the time needed to make data checks :

 - Before sending worksheets to planners (Process Setup)

 - Before launching compensation statements and publishing reviewed compensation information back to peoples’ profile in Employee Central (Final Review).

-- Granting anonymity to the process : as you can see in the screenshot below, when worksheets are sent to first level planners, they can see who sent it to them.
+- Granting anonymity to the process : as we can see in the screenshot below, when worksheets are sent to first level planners they can see who sent it to them.
 It is recommended to not associate the compensation planning process with the name of a particular person.

 Actions taken by someone proxying as Comp Admin will always be tracked in reporting in the following way “this change was made by [Full Name] proxying as Comp Admin“.

 Please find below a few links to good quality video demonstrations of the Compensation module (please note however that none of them uses a leading practice environment) :